VegaDeftwing/opinionatedeng/opinionatedeng.md

 ```

  Alright, so why do I want you to install a new OS to begin with?
 Well, the OS we'll be using is called Linux.
 Linux is actually what powers both android and chomeOS, and is a common descendant of the same system as Mac OsX as well as almost all of the servers on the internet from massive website like Facebook and Google to small Minecraft servers you can rent online to play with friends.
 What's cool about Linux is it lets you get much closer to the hardware and see what's going on, and it just generally makes writing code much easier.
 Furthermore, it's super easy to set up an amazing development environment in Linux for getting work done with code or electronics, and at the end of the day you can still watch YouTube, play *most* games that are on steam, or open up an office suite, just like Windows or Mac.

-Before we try to install Linux though, you'll need to know a lot more.
-So onto it.

 # Chapter 2 - Let's do it then, Installing Arch